n0madic/app2kube/README.md

 Available Commands:
-  apply       Apply a configuration to a resource in kubernetes completion  Generates bash completion scripts delete      Delete resources from kubernetes encrypt     Encrypt secret values in YAML file
+  apply       Apply a configuration to a resource in kubernetes build       Build and push an image from a Dockerfile completion  Generates bash completion scripts delete      Delete resources from kubernetes encrypt     Encrypt secret values in YAML file